 - Your property valuation has declined

 - You have an existing home equity line of credit (HELOC)

 Refinancing can be a good option for homeowners who are seeking lower monthly payments and plan on living in their home for several years.
 Determine if the additional costs of refinancing are worth it for you.
-Shop around for the best mortgage rates and lowest fees.
-Use LendingTree’s refinancing calculator to see how much your lower monthly payments will be once the fees are calculated.
+Shop around for your best mortgage rates and lowest fees.
+Use LendingTree’s refinancing calculator to estimate how much your lower monthly payments will be once the fees are calculated.
 Although many companies conduct all the paperwork electronically now, the process still can be lengthy.

 “Now there are a lot of online lenders and refinancing can happen a lot more smoothly,” Kapfidze said.
 “It’s less of an onerous process than it used to be.”